xXKareemXx/TechnoKids-App/README.md

 ## Features

-- **Course Listings**: Browse and explore a variety of exciting competitions to challenge their skills and creativity.
++ **Course Listings**: Browse and explore a variety of courses tailored to different skill levels and age groups.

-- **Competition Registration**: Register your child for robotics and programming courses that suitable for different age groups.
++ **Competition Registration**: Sign up for exciting challenges that help kids apply their coding and robotics skills.

-- **Interactive Learning**: Engage kids with interactive lessons and activities that make learning both educational and enjoyable.
+- **Interactive Learning**: Interactive lessons and activities designed to make learning both fun and educational.

 - **Responsive Design**: The website is designed to work seamlessly on desktop and mobile devices.